Getting Started

 The condition is broken up into three parts:

-for 30 minutes every 2 hours starting at 1pm on 1/1/2018
+[interval] [period] [(optional) starting] for 30 minutes every 2 hours starting at 1pm on 1/1/2018

 The first part is the interval.
 There are three different types of intervals.

-1. for intervals eg. for 1 minute
+for 1 minute

-2. between intervals eg. between 9am and 5pm
+between 9am and 5pm

-3. on intervals eg. on the 1st, 5th, 10th
+on the 1st, 5th, 10th

-Intervals describe when the rule should be ‘on’ during each period.
+Intervals describe when the rule should be ‘on’ during each period

 One Shot Rules